lexruee/gmap_plotter/README.md

 ## Usage

 ###Running
-To run the app enter the command:
+To run the app open a terminal and enter the following command:
 ```
 gmap_plotter
 ```